dequelabs/axe-core/doc/check-message-template.md

 ## Simple Message

 A simple message is just a string that doesn't use the `data` property.
-Most checks uses this format.
+Most checks use this format.

 ```json
 {